 As mentioned at the beginning of the post, factory reset will not permanently wipe all data on your Android phone.
-Some professional Android data recovery tools such as DroidKit can help you recover data after factory reset.
-As is dangerous to expose your private data to others, you can import some unimportant data to overwrite the data before selling.
+Some professional Android data recovery tools such as DroidKit can help you restore data after factory reset Android without backup or root.
+As it is dangerous to expose your private data to others, you can import some unimportant data to overwrite the data before selling.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >